 Our custom-built facilities are what really sets our construction study programmes apart.
 We have dedicated spaces for all of the key construction trades, including:

 With construction projects in Sheffield springing up left, right and centre, job opportunities in this sector are set to increase.
-In fact, over the next 3 years, Sheffield City Region is expected to see an increase of 400 jobs in the building and construction industry.
+In fact, over the next 3 years, South Yorkshire is expected to see an increase of 400 jobs in the building and construction industry.

 Not to mention the average wage for employees in this industry is over £30,000 a year, so there's plenty of room for progression and a long-term career for those who are willing to work for it!